vivian1tsui/vivian1tsui.github.io/_pages/about.md

   - /about.html
 ---

-   Hello, I am now a Ph.D. student in the Department of Computer Science at Fudan University.
+   Hello, I am now a Ph.D. student in the School of Computer Science at Fudan University.

    My research focuses on network science, social networks, complex networks, graph algorithms, and computational social science.